Assassination of Julius Caesar: Conspiracy

 Brutus disagreed with both.
 He argued that killing Caesar, and doing nothing else, was the option they should choose.
 The conspirators claimed to be acting based on the principles of law and justice, he told them, and it would be unjust to kill Antony.
 While the assassination of Caesar would be viewed as the killing of a tyrant, killing his supporters would be seen only as a politicized purge and the work of Pompey's former supporters.
 By keeping Caesar's reforms intact, they would both keep the support of the Roman people, who Brutus believed opposed Caesar the king, not Caesar the reformer, and the support of Caesar's soldiers and other supporters.
 His argument convinced the other conspirators.
 They began making plans for Caesar's assassination.

 The conspirators believed that how and where they assassinated Caesar would make a difference.
-An ambush in a secluded area would have a different impact on public opinion than an assassination in the heart of Rome.
+An ambush in a secluded area would have a different impact on public opinion from an assassination in the heart of Rome.
 The conspirators came up with multiple ideas for the assassination.
 They considered an attack on Caesar while he was walking on the Via Sacra, the "Sacred Street".
 Another idea was to wait to attack him during the elections for new consuls.
 The conspirators would wait for Caesar to begin crossing the bridge that all voters crossed as part of the election procedures, and then topple him over the rail and into the water.
 There would be conspirators waiting in the water for Caesar, with daggers drawn.
 Another plan was to attack at a gladiatorial game, which had the benefit that nobody would be suspicious of armed men.